ralfroemer99/dpcc/README.md

 This repository contains the code to our paper "Diffusion Predictive Control with Constraints".
-We build upon [Diffuser](https://github.com/jannerm/diffuser)
+We build upon the temporal U-Net implementation from [Diffuser](https://github.com/jannerm/diffuser).

 ## Installation
 Clone our repo and run: